How to add product identifiers with WooCommerce SEO

 Yoast WooCommerce SEO allows you to add product identifiers to variable products as well.
 All you need to do is edit the product variations in the Variations tab and insert the global identifiers in the Yoast SEO options settings.

 How to fix missing Schema property: no global identifier provided

 If you don’t add product identifiers, Google Search Console or the Rich Results Test can show the warning No global identifier provided (e.g. gtin, mpn, isbn) (optional).
-Follow the steps above to add a global identifier to your simple or variable products.
+Follow the steps above to add a global identifier to your simple and grouped or variable products.
 The Yoast WooCommerce SEO plugin will output the correct Schema for you automatically!